Ocrim93/Deep-Q-Learning-on-Stock-Data/README.md

 The exploitation/exploration trade-off plays a central role to reinforcement learning.
 We have been considering a decay factor $\beta=0.995$ that reduces the probability of exploration on trial.

+# Link

-A ![#f03c15]`Link` is an object that holds parameters (i.e. optimization targets).
+A *Link* is an object that holds parameters (i.e. optimization targets).
 It is an object that combines parameters and optimizes the parameters.
 The fundamental form of a link can be represented by a function whose arguments are parameters.
-On the most frequently used links is Linear link (a.k.a. *fully-connected layer* or *affine transformation*).
+On the most frequently used links is *Linear* link (a.k.a. *fully-connected layer* or *affine transformation*).
 It represents a mathematical function
 ```math
  f(x) = Wx+b
  ```
 where the matrix $W$ and the vector $b$ are parameters.
+The parameters of a link are stored as attributes as instance of *Variable*. $W$ is initialized randomly, whereas $b$ is initialized with zeros.